aral/ar.al-site/content/2019/10/18/site.js-and-pi/index.md

 ## Have a play!

-Do you have a Raspberry Pi 3B+ or 4B lying around?[^1] Well then, grab it and get your first static site up and running in the next 30 seconds:
+Do you have a Raspberry Pi 3B+ or 4B lying around?[^1] Well then, grab it, fire up a terminal window, and get your first static site up and running in the next 30 seconds:

 {{<highlight shell>}}
 # Install Site.js.